jkyu/bizarro_tetris/README.md

 I believe the array-based solution may have a similar bookkeeping problem if we want to avoid finding collisions for a block on its way down from the top of the grid.
 Thankfully, I have a bunch of tests to show that bookkeeping for the linked list solution is handled properly.

-A second drawback is the additional memory overhead of making each row a linked list node instead of an array, but this is the tradeoff for reducing the memory cost of row removal.
+A second drawback is the additional memory overhead of making each row a linked list node instead of an array (although not asymptotically worse than the array-base solution due to the capped grid height), but this is the tradeoff for reducing the memory cost of row removal.

 The third drawback is that the linked list solution would not work well in a dynamic tetris implementation, where a block falls one cell per time interval.
 An array-based grid would be preferable there to handle motion of the falling block (and then maybe the stack shifting due to cleared lines doesn't sound so bad).